Devolver Digital’s Nigel Lowrie takes to the GDC stage and says simply:

 “One of the biggest things that people need to know, is that you don’t need a publisher.”

 Brave words from a man who, erm, works for one of the industry’s leading publishers.
-And although Lowrie’s talk is titled You Don’t Need a F-ing Publisher it’s very much focused on why having a publisher might be a good idea and what developers need to consider before choosing one.
+And although Lowrie’s talk is titled You Don’t Need a F-ing Publisher, it’s very much focused on why having a publisher might be a good idea and what developers should consider before choosing one.